CodeEasyYT/Hazel-Tcp-Udp-Networking/README.md

 If anyone interesed on the entire project, please tell me!

 ### To-Dos
- - Implement Server Sided Player Collision and Movement (probably will scrapped later)
- - Send client movement updates to the others (Client Sided)
+ - None planned currently

 ### Done
  - Connecting to server
  - Communicating
  - Server sided disconnections
  - Handle client disconnection with telling others
- - Send client movement updates to the others (Server Sided)
+ - Send client movement updates to the others
  - Make clients know each other

 #### If you are also wondering, yes i will release a wiki showing you how to use it and switch udp to tcp